Creating a world where the diversity of life thrives

 To chart our course, we talked to each other (staff and board), our volunteers, funders, and collaborators as part of a year-long strategic planning process.
 All told, fully 132 people provided input, totaling 1,600 lines of data, and over 17,600 words.
 These conversations were foundational for developing the content of our plan and, as well, for strengthening the relationships we will need to be successful.

 We have a new mission, a new vision, and a new set of values and we are already putting them into practice, every day.
-We invite you to explore the plan and join us on the journey ahead.

 New mission, vision, and values